 There are some forms of slander which don't require proof of monetary loss.
 They include imputing someone has committed a crime, has a loathsome disease or isn't fit to practice their trade or profession.

 A person who is accused of libel or defaming another may defend against the accusation by proving that the Statement was, in fact, true.
-Another valid defence is available in certain circumstances if the person responsible for the statement can prove that it was a fair comment.
+Another valid defense is available in certain circumstances if the person responsible for the statement can prove that it was a fair comment.

 It you have been the victim of libel or slander, it is important that you give the person responsible proper notice that you intend to sue within six weeks of the publication or broadcast of the defamatory statement.

 You must also properly start your suit within three months.
 Consult a lawyer who has expertise in libel and slander lawsuits before the time limits expire.